sturob/faqueue/README.md

 Inside the callback, *this* is the current queue item.

-If the callback receives a parameter, the function is expected to run the callback to indicate it has finished.
+faqueue detects if the _each callback_ receives a parameter, this parameter is a function that should be called to indicate processing is complete.

     faqueue({ each: function(done){
       setTimeout(function(){